LeoH10462/Sephora/README.md

 1. **Handling Missing Values**:

    - We’ll check for any missing values in critical columns like `rating`, `reviews`, and `love` metrics.
 For numerical fields (e.g., `rating`, `price`), missing values will be imputed with the median or mean.
 For categorical fields (e.g., `brand`, `category`), we’ll consider using the mode or adding a category such as "Unknown."
+   - After addressing missing values, we will explore the target variable (rating) to understand its distribution and behavior.
+Most products have ratings skewed toward higher values, indicating a general customer satisfaction trend.
+However, a few lower ratings suggest areas where specific products or categories may need improvement.
+Visualizing the rating distribution will help highlight these patterns and provide insight into potential anomalies or trends.

 2. **Encoding Categorical Variables**: